 September in Florida can prove a bit dicey even for locals looking to have some fun.
-In between dodging daily rain showers and potential hurricanes, Florida has loads of relaxing activities and excursions that will enthrall both visitors and longtime residents of the Sunshine State.
+In between dodging daily rain showers and potential hurricanes, Florida still has loads of activities and excursions for both visitors and longtime residents of the Sunshine State.

 This article is part of Roundtript’s series of expert Florida travel guides for every month of the year.

 Spring in Florida

 Summer in Florida

 Winter in Florida